Radk6/MC-Optimization-Guide/modpack-specific/packs-1.12.2.md

 1. Install the latest version of SevTech: Ages
 2. Install the latest version of Cleanroom Loader and copy the contents of the SevTech: Ages instance to it.
-3. Remove Better Foliage, BetterFPS, FastFurance, FastWorkbench, FoamFix, JustEnoughIDs, Just Enough Items, JourneyMapStages, Shadowfacts' Forgelin, Quick Leaf Decay, Swing Through Grass and Toast Control
+3. Remove Better Foliage, BetterFPS, FastFurance, FastWorkbench, FoamFix, JustEnoughIDs, Just Enough Items, JourneyMapStages, Quick Leaf Decay, RandomPatches, Shadowfacts' Forgelin, Swing Through Grass and Toast Control
 4. Install Fugue, Scalar (2.11.1-3), Had Enough Items, Forgelin-Continuous, JourneyMapStages Continuation and Roughly Enough IDs
-5. Update  Bookshelf, CraftTweaker, JourneyMap, Ore Stages, Random Patches and The Twilight Forest
+5. Update  Bookshelf, CraftTweaker, JourneyMap, Ore Stages, and The Twilight Forest
 6. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.12.2.md) installed (**NOTE:** You MUST set `mixin.dynamic_resources` to `false` in vintagefix.properties as well as `Parallel Model Loader` in stellar_core.cfg, otherwise the game won't load or you'll get missing textures)

 Known issues: None (yet?)